-Football People action weeks 11 to 25 October 2018.
+This year’s Football People action weeks will take place from the 10th to 24th October 2019.
 Join the movement.

 The Football People weeks challenge all forms of discrimination, promote integration values amongst youth and celebrate the input of all individuals that strive to make football a game for all, regardless of who we are, where we are from and what our beliefs are.

 The Football People weeks aim to:

 • Increase public awareness and tackle discrimination in football

 • Act as a means for social change through unified action in football